 - Choose permanent performance over “coatings”: matting that relies on a temporary surface treatment can become unreliable as it wears.

-For teams who stand for long periods while working at racks or benches, ESD anti-fatigue mats can add comfort while still supporting static control requirements (again: correct grounding is essential).
+For teams who stand for long periods while working at racks or benches, First Mats recommend using ESD anti-fatigue mats, which can add comfort while still supporting static control requirements (again: correct grounding is essential).

 Standards note: IEC 61340-5-1 is widely used for ESD control programme requirements and is a helpful reference point when setting up ESD-safe handling areas and procedures.